litexlang/litex-official-documents/Homepage.md

   </tr>
 </table>

-As you can see, traditional formal languages are too complex.
 Litex lowers the entrance barrier by 10x, lowers the cost of constructing formalized proofs by 10x, making formalization as easy and fast as natural writing.
 In Litex, there is no foreign keywords, twisted syntax, or complex semantics, just plain reasoning.

-The Litex ecosystem is thriving. `pylitex` is the Python package that allows you to call Litex, and at the same time being able to use all the AI tools and scientific computation packages.
-The smooth integration of Litex into your existing workflow is also the strength of Litex.
+AI researchers love Litex. `pylitex` is the Python package that allows you to call Litex, and at the same time being able to use all the AI tools and scientific computation packages.
+Litex achieves 100% accuracy on gsm8k dataset without any training [Github](https://github.com/litexlang/litex-gsm8k-killer).
+Open-source community has also contributed to Litex by making a really powerful Litex Agent [Github](https://github.com/Zecyel/litex-stdlib-gen).
+We welcome you to join us to build the future of reasoning together!

 Litex is a language full of potential.
 Join us to build the future of reasoning together!